StormPacer/Noodle-Maps/README.md

 # Noodle Maps
 Here is the home repository of all my noodle maps, feel free to look at all the scripts for my maps.
 Template script made by Reaxt, the only thing changed is removing the stuff I don't need.
 You can grab their script from [here](https://github.com/Aeroluna/NoodleExtensions/blob/master/Documentation/examples/documentationMap/demo.js).

-I don't mind you re-using my effects (copying the effect and changing values), the only thing I want you not to do is blatently copy paste it in your map.
+I don't mind you re-using my effects (Taking inspiration from them), the only thing I want you not to do is blatently copy paste it in your map.

 # Chroma Environments
 Added a new folder with all Chroma environment printouts if you don't want to bother with making them.